Binary gravitational waves as probes of quantum graviton states: Conclusion

 \section{Conclusion}

-We have proposed a novel method for detecting gravitons using gravitational waves (GWs) from binary systems.
+We have proposed a theoretical framework in which gravitational waves from binary systems can, in principle, serve as probes of nonclassical graviton states.
 Our focus is on the quantum state of gravitons, which encodes information about physical processes that occurred in the early history of the Universe.
-As an application, we examined whether the quantum nature of primordial GWs can be detected through GWs emitted by binary black holes.
-We showed that primordial GWs generated during inflation appear as squeezed states to present-day observers.
-Furthermore, since binary systems act as classical sources producing additional displacements, the resulting GW state can be described as a coherent–squeezed state.
+As an application, we examined whether the quantum nature of primordial gravitational waves can be detected through gravitational waves emitted by binary black holes.
+We showed that primordial gravitational waves generated during inflation appear as squeezed states to present-day observers.
+Furthermore, since binary systems act as classical sources producing additional displacements, the resulting gravitational-wave state can be described as a coherent–squeezed state.
 Based on this framework, we derived the condition~(\ref{eq:conditionf}) under which the graviton number statistics become sub-Poissonian—a clear indicator of nonclassicality.
-Experimentally, this property can be probed through intensity–intensity correlations using Hanbury Brown–Twiss (HBT) interferometry.
-Our analysis indicates that gravitational waves from binary black holes with frequencies above the sub-hertz range could potentially reveal the quantum nature of primordial GWs.
+In principle, this property is encoded in intensity-intensity correlations accessible through Hanbury Brown-Twiss (HBT) interferometry.
+Our analysis identifies the frequency range in which gravitational waves from binary black holes may carry sub-Poissonian graviton statistics.
+We stress, however, that the present work does not establish the observational feasibility of such an HBT-type measurement with current detectors, since a quantitative signal-to-noise analysis for intensity correlations lies beyond the scope of this paper.
 If such signatures were observed, they would provide compelling evidence for the quantum nature of the graviton.

 It should be noted that other mechanisms may also generate nontrivial quantum states, as mentioned in the Introduction.
 In the early Universe, various phase transitions could induce strong squeezing of gravitational modes.
-Even within the inflationary paradigm, nonstandard scenarios may produce primordial GWs with distinct quantum features.
+Even within the inflationary paradigm, nonstandard scenarios may produce primordial gravitational waves with distinct quantum features.
 For instance, coherent–squeezed states can arise if gauge fields are active during inflation~\cite{Maleknejad:2012fw}.
-In Refs.~\cite{Kanno:2018cuk,Kanno:2019gqw}, it was shown that the presence of classical sources during inflation allows for the detection of nonclassical primordial GWs through HBT interferometry.
-In addition, decoherence effects may reduce the degree of squeezing and thus need to be carefully considered.
-Our proposed method offers a possible way to distinguish among different inflationary models and to probe unknown phenomena in the early Universe that are encoded in the quantum state of gravitons.
+In Refs.~\cite{Kanno:2018cuk,Kanno:2019gqw}, it was shown that the presence of classical sources during inflation allows for the detection of nonclassical primordial gravitational waves through HBT interferometry.